rgordon95/NumberAbbreviator/README.md

 # React-Native-Number-Abbreviator
-React Native Library For truncating numbers with K, M, B, T labels in decimal form 0 Dependencies!
+React Native Library For truncating numbers with K, M, B, T labels in decimal form with 0 Dependencies!

 ## Installation